rohn-shah/fresh-ubuntu-setup/README.md

 - Clear error messages indicate what went wrong

 ### Logging
-- All output is logged to `scripts/installation.log`
+- All output is logged during installation
-- View the log for detailed troubleshooting
+- Log files are automatically cleaned up after successful installation
+- If needed for debugging, logs are at:
+  - `scripts/installation.log` (main installation)
+  - `scripts/theme-installation.log` (theme installation)

 ### Summary Report
 After installation, you'll see a summary showing: